 Unregulated decentralized digital money is revolutionizing financial markets.
-Governments are scared and banks are looking for ways to control the flow of capital and profit from blockchain.
+Governments are scared and banks are looking for ways to control the flow of capital and profit from the blockchain.
 In this post, we’ll look at how the US government is attempting to limit and control cryptocurrency… and what you might do to avoid those controls.

 How far will governments go to scrutinize one of the last freedoms of movement we enjoy?

 It starts with, all banks in the US required by law to fill out suspicious activity reports on their customers.
 Next, banks all over the world that accept US clients must act as unpaid IRS agents under FATCA.
 These laws of reporting to the US government started expanding, then becoming morbidly obese, and are now expanding to include cryptocurrency.